1967 Plainfield riots: Middlesex arms theft

 That same night in nearby Middlesex an arms factory was broken into and 46 automatic weapons were stolen.
-The Plainfield Machine Company was a small manufacturing company owned by William Haas and William Stork that, among other things, produced M1 carbines for the civilian market.
+The Plainfield Machine Company was a small manufacturing company owned by William Haas and William Storck that, among other things, produced M1 carbines for the civilian market.
 The stolen guns were passed out to the men on the streets of Plainfield that very night.
 The police were anxious because of the large number of guns now on the streets and the Plainfield Fire Department Station was under constant gunfire for five hours.
 The bullet holes in the brick facade of the building remain to this day.
 Finally, New Jersey National Guardsmen, in armored personnel carriers relieved the station.

 Police tried to arrange a truce and have residents turn in the stolen carbines.
 Black residents felt that having the guns in the community kept the police at bay and that they now had power over the police.
 When none of the stolen firearms were returned, the area was cordoned off and 300 heavily armed New Jersey State Police and National Guardsmen started a house-to-house search for the stolen weapons.
 After about an hour and a half, with 66 homes searched, the operation was called off.
 The police felt that since Governor Hughes had declared a State of Emergency, no search warrants were needed.